McGill Faculty of Law: Christie Bike Ride

 The Dugald Christie Memorial Community Bike Ride, also called the Christie Bike Ride, is an annual charity fundraiser organized by McGill Law students.
 Funds are distributed to local organizations that increase access to justice, especially for marginalized communities.
 Past recipients of the funds include Project Genesis, Head and Hands, and the Native Women's Shelter of Montreal.

 The Christie Bike Ride was started in 2009 in honour of alumnus Dugald Christie.
 Christie was a Vancouver-based lawyer that championed access to justice for low-income communities.
 He was killed while cycling from Vancouver to Ottawa to raise awareness about access to justice.

 Journals

 McGill Law Journal

 The McGill Law Journal (MLJ) was founded by Gerald Le Dain and Jacques-Yvan Morin in 1952.
 The MLJ publishes four volumes a year on general law topics.
 The MLJ is frequently cited by the Supreme Court of Canada and is the most cited student-run law journal by the Court.

 The McGill Law Journal also publishes the Canadian Guide to Uniform Legal Citation.
 The original Guide was published in 1986 and was intended to standardize Canadian legal citations.
 Today, the Guide is used by most Canadian legal journals.
-The McGill Law Journal regularly hosts office hours to assist McGill students using the Canadian Guide to Uniform Legal Citation.
+McGill Law Journal regularly hosts office hours to assist McGill students using the Canadian Guide to Uniform Legal Citation.